 Despite digitization, most enterprises still hold strongly with the traditional prescriptive methods which include a visible hierarchy of structure, command, functions, appropriate controls, and standardized processes.
-Digital technologies continue to change the way we work as well as reshape industries and companies.
+Digital technologies continue to change the leadership mindset and the way we work as well as reshape industries and companies.
 The reason is not farfetched from its benefits to make organizations keep up with, if not soar above, competitors.

 - build competencies for the workforce